InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 ```
 It would also be of interest to evaluate rDock's [HT protocol](http://rdock.sourceforge.net/multistep-protocol-for-htvs/)
 but the DEKOIS datasets are not really big enough to allow this.

+Here is a ROC curve of the results:

 ![rDock](ROC-numposes.png)